EnriqueB/FunctionFinder/README.md

 # FunctionFinder
-A genetic programming approach to finding a function that aproximates a series of X and Y pairs.
+A genetic programming approach to finding a function that aproximates a series of data points.

 Parameters: